-Shamima Nargis (ERD) recognized the need for civil society to engage with the GCF as it is only understood through the government window.
+Shamima Nargis (ERD) recognized the need for civil society to engage with the GCF and it is only understood through the Government window.
 As a means to facilitate knowledge sharing, ERB committed to host a workshop for civil society to explain the technicalities of the GCF and open avenues for civil society and private companies to understand GCF procedures.
-But, the community should also look to potential alternatives to funding L&D issues.